Solving Linear Systems on Quantum Hardware with Hybrid HHL++: Results

+A way of quantifying how good the HHL algorithm is at solving the portfolio optimization problem is by comparing the estimation of the best portfolio to the classical calculated solution is by using a controlled-\textsf{SWAP} test \cite{patentBeusoleil} between the quantum states that represent them.
 The controlled-\textsf{SWAP} test can be used to compute the magnitude of the inner product between the quantum state that represents the allocation vector produced by HHL and the classical solution loaded onto a quantum state \cite{buhrman2001quantum}.

-We added a new qubit to the HHL circuit called the \textit{swap ancillary qubit}, and we loaded the normalized classically calculated solution to the linear system, i.e., $\vec{x_c}$, onto this qubit.
-Then we ran HHL and the controlled-\textsf{SWAP} test between the HHL output state $\ket{x}$ and the quantum state encoding the classical solution $\ket{x_c}$.
+We added a new qubit to the HHL circuit called the \textit{swap ancillary qubit}, and we loaded the normalized classically calculated solution to the linear system, i.e., $\mathbf{x}_c$, onto this qubit.
+The circuits also have one rotation ancillary qubit.
+We ran HHL and the controlled-\textsf{SWAP} test between the HHL output state $\ket{\mathbf{x}}$ and the quantum state encoding the classical solution $\ket{\mathbf{x}_c}$ on quantum hardware for the five problem instances of portfolio optimization considered.

-We executed the circuits in the Qiskit statevector simulator and on the Quantinuum H$1$-$2$ hardware for the three different approaches discussed before: the uniformly controlled rotation gate and the proposed eigenvalue inversion circuit that inverts on the estimates of the relevant eigenvalues, conditioning on four and six estimates respectively.
-These are the sets introduced in Section \ref{subsection:Estimating spectrum with QPE}.

 We measured the rotation and swap ancillary qubits.
-With the results from the measurements of these two qubits using $3000$ shots, we calculated the inner product between the quantum states as: \\ $\sqrt{2 \frac{P(\ket{10}) }{P(\ket{10}) + P(\ket{11})} - 1}$, where $P$ represents the probability of measuring the respective quantum state.
+With the results from the measurements of these two qubits using $1000$ shots, we calculated the inner product between the quantum states as: where $P$ represents the probability of measuring the respective quantum state.
 The most-significant qubit corresponds to the rotation ancilla, where a post-measurement state of $\ket{1}$ corresponds to success.
 A uniform distribution would result in a inner product equal to 0.

-We show the inner products as well as the circuit depths and the number of controlled rotations for the three approaches, in Table~\ref{table:comparision_eigenvalue inversion_inner_product}.
-Regarding the simulation results, the proposed eigenvalue inversion rotations conditioned on six eigenvalues increased the magnitude of the inner product by $40.7\%$ over the original method with a uniformly controlled rotation.
-This is due to the four-bit estimation used in our method for computing the rotation angles, compared to the three-bit precision in the previously mentioned method.